ci-compass/cicf/week7/README.md

 The instance we're going to use is running an RDBMS called "Postgres".
-Postgres has a long and storied history, being the second Open Source, totally free database "Ingres" was the first, from the same research group headed by Michael Stonebreaker.
+Postgres has a long and storied history, being the second Open Source, totally free database.
+"Ingres" was the first, from the same research group headed by Michael Stonebreaker.
 For his work on Ingres, Postgres, and many subsequent RDBMSes, and his foundational work on new technologies in databases, he won a Turing Award.

-Let's connect to this running database.
+Let's connect to this running database server.
 ```
 psql --host=$DBHOST --user=cicf experiments
 ```